 And they provide plenty of room for creative decoration.
 You can paint them to match a variety of decors.

 #7 Make a Station for Wet, Muddy Footwear

 Your entryway is always one of the first victims of nasty weather.
 Is it a rainy autumn?
 Say hello to a puddle of dirty leaves.
 Winter?
 Snow boots can leave the entire room soaking and soiled.

-Weather-safe storage solutions can be the key difference between an unorganized mess and a pristine entryway.
+Weather-safe storage solutions can make a big difference in an unorganized mess verus a pristine entryway.
 The biggest culprit is shoes.
-While a mat can go a long way toward preserving the cleanliness of your entrance, you'll need to develop a plan for storing boots -- without them dripping everywhere.
+While a mat can go a long way in preserving the cleanliness of your entrance, you'll need to develop a plan for storing boots -- without them dripping everywhere.

-Try this DIY solution: Line the bottom of a chest with a mud tray, and then fill the tray with a layer of river rocks.
+Try this DIY solution.
+Line the bottom of a chest with a mud tray and fill the tray with a layer of river rocks.
 The rocks allow the water to drain away from the soggy boots so they'll be ready to use the next morning -- and the whole process is hidden away inside the chest.